Skip to main content

 Using NanoClaw with DataDoe MCP

 NanoClaw is a personal AI agent that runs on your own machine.
-It connects to messaging apps and lets you use a wide range of tools, including DataDoe MCP.
+It connects to messaging apps and gives you access to tools, including DataDoe MCP.

 Prerequisites